 9292.nl is a user-friendly (in Dutch and English) website that lists the routes available, timetables, and ticket prices for your journey with any type of public transportation.

 In the whole country, the so-called OV-chipkaart is used in buses, trams and trains.
 For trains, it is still possible to buy a single ticket with a chip in it.
 However, it is much easier and cheaper if you have a regular OV-chipkaart.

 For a description of how to use the OV-chipkaart, please see the following links:

 Train stations can be found in all cities and many towns, as well as at Schiphol Airport.
 Some of them are beautiful historic monuments and others modern transportation hubs.
 The bigger cities, such as Amsterdam and The Hague, have a central and several smaller stations.
 Most train stations are located near the center of the town or city.
-They contain some or all of the following facilities: schedule boards, a ticket office, ticket machines, date stamping machines (to stamp tickets purchased without a date on them), a flower shop, snack counters and/or restaurants, a small grocery store, a newspaper stand, indoor (paid) and outdoor bicycle racks, lockers, a taxi stand, and a bus station or stop.
+They contain some or all of the following facilities: schedule boards, a ticket office, ticket machines, a flower shop, snack counters and/or restaurants, a small grocery store, a newspaper stand, indoor (paid) and outdoor bicycle racks, lockers, a taxi stand, and a bus station or stop.